Processing a new diagnosis

 Formal testing will then follow and may include:

 - Genetic testing looking for changes in one of the genes that cause CMT.
 Testing for CMT1a (the most common type of CMT) may be done before NCS and EMG.
 If CMT1a genetic testing is negative, then EMG and NCS will be done before doing a neuromuscular panel, which looks at a number of genes causing nerve disorders.
-Further information about genetic testing can be found on the Australian Genomics Health Alliance website.
+Further information about genetic testing can be found on the Healthdirect website.

 - Nerve conduction studies (NCS) – this involves placing electrodes (small sensors) on the skin and providing a small electrical stimulus to the nerve to measure the response.
 The motor (moving) nerves and sensory (feeling) nerves are measured.
 The speed and strength of the transmitted signals is measured.
 If the speed of the signal is slower than normal, this indicates CMT Type 1.
 With CMT Type 2, the speed of the nerve conduction is normal but the strength of the signal is reduced.